02-11-2014

 1. Shell Programming and Scripting

-i would to select the last field of a file
+select last field from a file

 Discussion started by: kykyboss